KishanDeka/reportinator/README.md

 ## Input Markdown:
 The input markdown takes everything into LaTeX with the help of `pandoc`.
 Due to this, there are certain rules that have to be followed to prevent errors in the final output.
+Recommended use: Typora, as a markdown editor, otherwise:

 For recognizing multiple subsections, or lists with a text above them, it is necessary that you leave a one line gap between each subsection, or before the list.
+There is an example loaded in the current repo, which may be referred to, initially.
-**The headings also have to be in a specific format, where all the section headings are numbered, like 1Abstract, 2Introduction etc. Tables and Graphs will only be plotted only if the program sees the appropriate section headings.**
+**Tables and Graphs will only be plotted only if the program sees the appropriate section headings.**

 ### Equations:
 For putting in equations, you must type: